wil92/gen-art/README.md

 A little project to investigate and create my first generative art pictures

+All the images generated in this project and the explication of how to generate them (seed, and git commit), are saved and described in this file.
+[IMAGES](./IMAGES.md)

 ## Develop mode

 You can start the project in develop with the command `npm start`.
 This has live reloading after any change in the code.